kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_inference/README.md

   cached graphs don’t match the checkpoint’s schema (wrong edge module, feature dimension, etc.).
 Remove `<work_dir>/graph_data` or set `options.reuse_existing_graphs: false` to force regeneration.
+- **Schema dry-run** – Add `--check-schema` (or set `options.check_schema: true`) to validate the checkpoint schema, local builder support, and any cached graphs, then exit without building or scoring.
+- **Reuse-only mode** – Setting `QTOPO_REUSE_ONLY=1` keeps existing graphs even if the metadata source path differs (useful when the builder location changed but the features are otherwise compatible).
+Prefer normal reuse checks first.
 - **Selecting a specific checkpoint** – set `paths.checkpoint` to an absolute `.ckpt` path.
 You should also set `paths.training_root` to the folder containing that run so logs resolve correctly.
 If you add manual